ArtRabbitStudio/ntd-model-sth/README.md

         not provided, the code will start new simulations from scratch.

 	useCloudStorage: bool
 	    Indicates whether the model should treat incoming paths as GCS gs:// urls (True) or filesystem paths (False).
+If True, use the supplied 'cloudModule' module to access 'pickled' data in InSimFilePath.
+Otherwise load from the filesystem path in InSimFilePath as normal using pickle.load().

+	cloudModule: module
+	    Cloud storage access module which provides a function get_blob( FileUrl ) to access 'pickled' data.

+	logger: module
+	    Logging module possibly provided by app including this module.

 Some examples are included in the Jupyter notebook `sth_tests.ipynb` in the `tests` folder.

 ### How to run